Tidal Love numbers for regular black holes: TIDAL LOVE NUMBERS FOR REGULAR BLACK HOLES

-From Table I we can identify several qualitative and potentially observable discriminants among the three RBH models. \\ \textbf{(i) Scalar sector.} For the monopole mode $l=0$, all models exhibit negative, scale-independent TLNs, so this mode is not very diagnostic.
-However, the dipole mode $l=1$ shows a clear separation: the Bardeen BH yields a positive TLN with non-vanishing logarithmic running, whereas both the sub-Planckian and ASG black holes give negative TLNs without any running.
-Thus, the sign and scale dependence of the scalar dipole TLN already distinguish de Sitter-core geometries from Minkowski-core and ASG BHs.\\ \textbf{(ii) Vector sector.} In the dipole mode $l=1$, the Bardeen BH again stands out by having a positive TLN accompanied by a sizeable negative logarithmic term, while the other two models have negative, non-running TLNs.
-For the quadrupole mode $l=2$, the three models occupy distinct regions in the (\(C_{\text{const}}\), \(C_{\text{log}}\)), Bardeen has (\(C_{\text{const}}<0\), \(C_{\text{log}}<0\)), the sub-Planckian BH has a very small positive constant and a moderate positive running, and the ASG BH shows a slightly positive constant but a much larger positive running.
-This pattern provides a two-dimensional “fingerprint’’ for discriminating the three scenarios.\\ \textbf{(iii) Axial gravitational sector.} The axial quadrupole TLN $l=2$, which is expected to be the most relevant for GW observations, exhibits a pronounced enhancement in the ASG case: at the same deformation parameters, the ASG BH has \(C_{\text{const}}\approx0.9\), about a factor of three larger than the Bardeen and sub-Planckian values $\sim 0.26-0.28$, while remaining free of logarithmic running.
+From Table ~\ref{tab:tlns_summary} we can identify several qualitative discriminants among the three RBH models, which may prove useful in future phenomenological assessments of their distinguishability. \\ {(1) \em Scalar sector.} For the monopole mode $l=0$, all models exhibit negative, scale-independent TLNs, so this mode is not very diagnostic.
+However, the dipole mode $l=1$ shows a clear separation: the Bardeen BH yields a positive TLN with non-vanishing logarithmic running, whereas both the sub-Planckian and ASG BHs give negative TLNs without any running.
+Thus, the sign and scale dependence of the scalar dipole TLN already distinguish de Sitter-core geometries from Minkowski-core and ASG BHs.\\ {(2) \em Vector sector.} In the dipole mode $l=1$, the Bardeen BH again stands out by having a positive TLN accompanied by a sizable negative logarithmic term, while the other two models have negative, non-running TLNs.
+For the quadrupole mode $l=2$, the three models occupy distinct regions in the (\(C_{\text{const}}\), \(C_{\text{log}}\)): Bardeen has (\(C_{\text{const}}<0\), \(C_{\text{log}}<0\)), the sub-Planckian BH has a very small positive constant and a moderate positive running, and the ASG BH shows a slightly positive constant but a much larger positive running.
+This pattern provides a two-dimensional “fingerprint’’ for discriminating the three scenarios.\\ {(3)\em Axial gravitational sector.} The axial quadrupole TLN $l=2$, which is expected to be the most relevant for GW observations, exhibits a pronounced enhancement in the ASG case: At the same deformation parameters, the ASG BH has \(C_{\text{const}}\approx0.9\), about a factor of 3 larger than the Bardeen and sub-Planckian values $\sim 0.26-0.28$, while remaining free of logarithmic running.
 The octupole mode $l=3$ shows a similar hierarchy of magnitudes.
-These features indicate that the ASG BH leaves a much stronger imprint in the axial gravitational channel, offering a particularly clean observational handle on this quantum-gravity motivated model.
+These features indicate that the ASG BH leaves a much stronger imprint in the axial gravitational channel, offering a particularly clean theoretical signature of this quantum-gravity-motivated model.